DeepWalter/python-projects/alien_invasion/README.md

 ### Main Logic

 The main logic of the code is rather simple.
 After setting up the screen, we create an infinite loop for the interactive game play.
-In the `while` loop, we
+Inside the `while` loop, we

 1. watch for keyboard and mouse events;
 2. make changes accordingly;
 3. update the screen.

 Step 1 and 2 are closely related.
 In those steps, we watch for keyboard and mouse events, and then respond to them.
+In the last step, we just draw all the updated objects, namely the bullets, ship, aliens, score board, and buttons, onto the screen.